 If I am a graduate student at UH is it too late to think about applying to EECB?

 No, The EECB admissions committee accepts applications from students currently enrolled in a graduate program at UH.
 The requirements are still the same; you must have an EECB sponsor and three letters of recommendation.
 Applications from students already in any Departmental program can be submitted for either the fall or spring semester.
 Please email the EECB office expressing your interest in applying to the program.
 We will then obtain a copy of your file from your department.
 You will need to have your sponsor write a letter of recommendation in order to be admitted to the EECB Program.

 What are the requirements for admission?

-Each Graduate Program (Department) has its own set of admission requirements so you should contact the Department to determine exactly what that Department requires.
-(Much of this information can be found in the Departmental listings on the UH Web site).
-In addition, to be admitted to EECB the program you need to identify an EECB faculty member as a sponsor, and submit a letter explaining why you want to join EECB (for more information see the link to Admission Information at the top of this page).
+Each departmental graduate program has its own set of admission requirements so you should contact the department to determine exactly what that program requires.
+(Much of this information can be found in the departmental listings on the UH Web site).
+In addition, to be admitted to EECB the program you need to identify an EECB faculty member as a sponsor, and submit a letter explaining why you want to join EECB (for more information see the Admission Information page).

 Must my EECB Sponsor be my committee chair?